 - You can get a clothes iron that can act like a steamer too

-- Ironing clothe is a labor intensive and time consuming task
+- Ironing clothes is a labor intensive and time consuming task

-- Clothes can be easily damaged if the iron is too hot or if you accidently select wrong setting
+- Clothes can be easily damaged if the iron is too hot or if you accidentally select the wrong setting